A Compassionate Approach to Emotional Eating Great Lakes Psychology Group

 The crucial need for self-kindness

 Armed with the information we have gathered about how we “do” the process of emotional eating, our values, and a willingness to approach ourselves and our eating with kindness, we can begin to make changes in our attitude toward eating and begin to heal.
 There are many approaches available to support us in making changes in our relationship with food, including self-help books, groups, and individual therapy.
-If you need support, speaking with a mental health professional can be a good first step to lasting change.
+If you need support in taking a more compassionate approach to emotional eating, speaking with a mental health professional can be a good first step to lasting change.